daehee87/lab/web/_pages/openings.md

 ### Foreign Students
-Our lab welcome english-native grad students and researchers from oversea.
+Our lab welcomes english-native grad students and researchers from overseas.
-If you don't have any problem with VISA and university admission process, send your resume to daehee87@khu.ac.kr with your detailed plan for research/career.
+If you don't have any problem with the VISA and university admission process, send your resume to daehee87@khu.ac.kr with your detailed plan for research/career.
-Foreing students/researchers are also eligible for Pwnlab funding support with same standard as domestic students, unless there is no legal/policy problem.
+Foreign students/researchers are also eligible for Pwnlab funding support with the same standard as domestic students, unless there is no legal/policy problem.